 2. Install security cameras.

 Is your store out on the street?
 Consider installing surveillance cameras outside of your store.
-Have them pointed out towards the road or footpath, so your cameras can record any suspicious activity nearby.
-Due to the amount of traffic that these areas get, it would be a wise idea to purchase CCTV cameras that allow you to save the footage to an external drive.
+Have them pointed out towards the road or footpath, so your security cameras can record any suspicious activity nearby.
+Due to the amount of traffic that these areas get, it would be a wise idea to purchase CCTV cameras with motion sensors that allow you to save the footage to an external drive.
 Normally, these types of cameras are hardwired, so it’s also best to get the professionals to install these.

 Now is time to think about the inside of your store.
 Place a few of these cameras to face all the entry points, this means the front and back entrances plus all windows.
 You can also target key areas such as cash registers and safes.